kitpages/KitpagesDataGridBundle/README.md

 Actual state
 ============

-* v1.x is stable, production ready
-* v2.x is stable and production ready
+see VERSIONS.md

 * v2.5.x is following version 2.5.x of doctrine
 * v2.4.x is following version 2.4.x of doctrine
+* v2.x is stable and production ready
+* v1.x is stable, production ready

 Features
 ========